 Steadfast Support for Mass.gov During COVID-19

-Even in the first days of the COVID-19 lockdowns, as uncertainty spread across the nation, the Mass.gov site didn’t miss a beat as traffic tripled and hundreds of thousands of people were downloading daily reports and livestreaming press conferences.
-As the official website for the Commonwealth of Massachusetts, Mass.gov currently has over 600 different content authors and editors spanning multiple departments and organizations.
-All of these teams work together to get critical, up-to-date information out to citizens.
+In the first days of the COVID-19 lockdowns as uncertainty spread across the nation, the Mass.gov site didn’t miss a beat even as traffic tripled and hundreds of thousands of people were downloading daily reports and livestreaming press conferences.
+As the official website for the Commonwealth of Massachusetts, Mass.gov has 600+ content authors and editors spanning multiple departments and organizations.
+All of them work together to get critical, up-to-date information out to citizens.
 Drupal provides intuitive editing and a flexible admin experience, so each of these unique users can publish the content they need.
-“One of the enormous advantages of using Drupal for government sites is that it’s a true CMS with a strong approach to managing structured data and multiple content types,” said Lisa.
+“One of the enormous advantages of using Drupal for government sites is that it’s a true CMS with a strong approach to managing structured data and multiple content types,” said Mirabile.

 Compared to Mass.gov’s previous CDN, Acquia offered much stronger security and more flexibility around serving content.
 “We implemented code to manipulate cache lifetimes, and the security enhancements Edge offered made us less vulnerable to risks like distributed denial-of-service (DDoS) attacks.
-As an organization, we could feel confident knowing we were forward-thinking and had prioritized scalability, security and reliability,” Rob explained.
-Without the worry of poor performance or vulnerability, Mass.gov could focus on delivery of accurate, available information and creating the most seamless experience for constituents.
+As an organization, we could feel confident knowing we were forward-thinking and had prioritized scalability, security, and reliability,” Bayliss explained.
+Without the worry of poor performance or vulnerability, Mass.gov could focus on the delivery of accurate, available information and creating the most seamless experience for audiences.

 Drupal Optimizes the Search for Critical Information with Structured Data and Flexible Technology

 One critical feature Last Call Media has employed on the site is the Drupal Metatags module.
-The module structures content across the site so this information can be optimized for Google search, meaning that it is more readily displayed at the top of the results pages when a constituent searches for a particular department.
-“Sometimes the biggest success can be when people don’t even need to click into the site at all to get what they need because they've already found the answer on the search page,” said Rob.
+The module structures content across the site so this information can be optimized for Google Search, meaning that it's more readily displayed at the top of the results pages when a constituent searches for a particular department.
+“Sometimes the biggest success can be when people don’t even need to click into the site at all to get what they need, because they've already found the answer on the search page,” said Bayliss.

 Optimizing Content for Constituent-Centric Experiences

-Mass Digital also decided to build one large Drupal site rather than many individual sites, hoping to decrease digital silos and permit agencies and organizations across the state to collaborate on one canonical source of information.
-This decision paid off during the pandemic, when multiple different organizations, such as the Governor’s office, the Department of Public Health and the Emergency Management Agency, were all able to coordinate to produce a single spot for constituents to find the information they needed about COVID-19.
+Mass Digital also decided to build one large Drupal site rather than many individual sites, hoping to decrease digital silos and to allow agencies and organizations across the state to collaborate on one canonical source of information.
+This decision paid off during the pandemic, when multiple organizations, such as the governor’s office, the Department of Public Health, and the Emergency Management Agency, were able to coordinate to produce a single spot for constituents to find the information they needed about COVID-19.